collinsuwa/API-Data-Transformation-for-Business-Insights/README.md

 ## Task
 1. Extract data from Northwind API and store raw data in Postgres
 2. Use DBT to transform raw data as per business specification and store transformed data in postgreSQL
-3. Create a dashboard in PowerBI to guide Business decisions
+3. Create a dashboard in PowerBI to guide Business decisions.

 Let's dive into the process:
 ### 📊 Data Extraction: